-At the phone interview stage, chairs are free to answer general questions about the CSB/SJU faculty salary grid and national benchmarking used to establish salary with candidates.
-Chairs and faculty members should avoid speculating about the specifics of salary, leaving specific salaryy discussion to the vice provost.
+At the interview stage, chairs are free to answer general questions about the CSB/SJU faculty salary grid and national benchmarking used to establish salary with candidates.
+Chairs and faculty members should avoid speculating about the specifics of salary, leaving specific salary discussion to the vice provost.

 Reference calls must be conducted before any candidate is invited to campus.
 Ordinarily, this would mean conducting reference calls for the top two candidates.
 It is a good idea to verify the existence/position of the reference, for example by checking the web site of the college/university of the reference and calling a general phone number of the institution to request to speak to the reference, rather than using the phone number provided in the reference letter.

 Generally, references should be asked questions like the following: What is your position?
 In what capacity and how long have you known the candidate?
 At CSB/SJU, faculty are evaluated in several areas (teaching effectiveness, scholarship and creative work, service to the institution, community, etc.), please provide your assessment of the candidate's strengths or professional development needs in each of these areas.
 Can you give me some examples of how you form your assessment of this person's potential as a teacher/scholar?